 The Land Conservancy of New Jersey recently acquired 37 acres of upland deciduous and evergreen forest along the Paulins Kill in the Delaware River Watershed in northwestern New Jersey.
 The property will be transferred to Warren County and become part of White Lake Natural Resource Area.

 The healthy, mature deciduous forest on this property is dominated by white and black oak, shagbark hickory, black and yellow birch, American beech, tulip poplar, red cedar, and white ash.
 The understory consists of birch saplings, hop-hornbeam, blackhaw viburnum, witch hazel, sassafras and ironwood.
 Along the ridges and valleys in the river corridor and in a small wetland area, an evergreen forest is home to healthy century-old hemlock trees.
 The Paulins Kill that flows along the property boundary supports trout throughout the year.
-As for wildlife, the NJDEP Landscape Project identifies the newly acquired land as habitat for bobcat, blue-spotted salamander, and barred owl.
+As for wildlife, the NJDEP Landscape Project identifies the newly acquired land as habitat for rare and endangered species like bobcat, blue-spotted salamander, and barred owl.

 This land was acquired along with the help of The Nature Conservancy, the Open Space Institute, and Green Acres as funding partners.
 It is a landmark land acquisition, bringing together and building on a number of important conservation initiatives that The Land Conservancy and its partners have been working on for years.
 The property is entirely limestone forest and very biodiverse, containing excellent habitat and rare plants that are only found in calcareous areas.
 It sits on the Paulins Kill, a major tributary to the Delaware River and lies in the heart of Bobcat Alley.
 This land is a critical piece of that vital habitat initiative.
 It fits into greenways on both sides of the Paulins Kill that have been prioritized for acquisition by Frelinghuysen and Hardwick townships and is an addition to Warren County’s White Lake Natural Resource Area.
 The forest provides canopy protection within a tremendous block of forest and will prevent future forest fragmentation.